iker-gonzalez/darkly/cross_site_scripting/Ressources/README.md

 - **Error Identification**: Submitting the form resulted in a console error message indicating the absence of `checkForm()` in the source code, hence meaning that the only input validation made is the one from validate_form(), that only checks if fields name and message are empty or not.
 Moreover, there is a typo error in `validate_form()`: in the form, the textarea name is given as **mtxtMessage**, but in the `validate_form()` function, it's referred to as **mtxMessage**.
 Because of this discrepancy, the `validate_required()` function can't find the "mtxMessage" field, so it doesn't perform the validation check on the message field.
 As a result, the form can be submitted even if the message field is empty.

-- **XSS Exploration**: Subsequently, the form was tested for Cross-Site Scripting (XSS) vulnerability by injecting a simple script into the message field, which successfully exploited the vulnerability.
-Additionally, it was discovered that entering "script" in either the Name or Message input fields also led to the retrieval of sensitive data.
+- **XSS Exploration**: The form was subsequently tested for Cross-Site Scripting (XSS) vulnerabilities by injecting the word "script" into either the Name or Message input fields.
+This led to the retrieval of sensitive data and the display of the corresponding flag.
+It's important to note that this is purely an educational example: "script" is treated as a string and doesn't pose any real vulnerability.
+The key takeaway is that without proper input validation in forms, harmful scripts could potentially be injected, leading to serious security risks.

 ## Prevention